TheSmash/revolance-ui-monitoring/README.md

 What is a change in the content?
 Well there are a lot of UI automation tool out there.
 Some rely on the UI while some others don't.
-This project is trying to mix the two approch.
+This project is trying to mix the two approches.
 Thus validating an element of the content should not be too strongly linked to his appearance neither to his position.
 But it should be at first about his textual value and his href.
 Functionally the most important thing is that the link is there in the content and properly working.
 Your user is expecting to get redirected toward the appropriate href.
 And secondly it's also about having a nice page where the layout is ok.
 We do want our users to have a good UX through our ui, right?
-Well I think this project can help us to reach it!
+Well I think this project can help us to fill that purpose!

 That's it for the speech guys and now let's have some more technical insight.